What You Need to Know About Coronavirus in Connecticut and What You Can Do to Help the Valley Respond

 COVID-19 Information and Resources

-- Child Care During the Corona Crisis (PDF) from the CT Office of Early Childhood.
+- Child Care During the Coronavirus from the CT Office of Early Childhood.

 NOTE: If you are a healthcare worker or first responder and need care for your child while you work, please call 860-756-0864.